When Volume Beats Intensity: A Tactical Athlete's Guide

 First: What Volume Training Actually Is

 Volume training in this context means training that prioritizes quantity of work at submaximal effort over quality of maximum-effort output.
-For aerobic development, this typically means zone 2 training, long duration, conversational pace, heart rate in the 120–145 bpm range for most people.
+For aerobic development, this typically means zone 2 training: long duration, conversational pace, roughly sixty to seventy percent of your maximum heart rate.
+Use the percentage rather than a fixed number of beats, because the same absolute heart rate that sits in zone 2 for a twenty-five-year-old sits above it for a forty-five-year-old, and the athletes with the most to gain from this article are the older ones.
 For strength, it means higher rep ranges at moderate percentages, with an emphasis on movement quality and total work done rather than near-maximal loads.

 For Aerobic Base Development, Volume Is the Foundation

 You cannot build aerobic capacity on intensity alone.
-The aerobic system , specifically mitochondrial density, cardiac stroke volume, and fat oxidation capacity , responds primarily to sustained moderate-effort work, not to short bouts of maximum intensity.
+The aerobic system (specifically mitochondrial density, capillary networks feeding the working muscle, cardiac stroke volume, and fat oxidation capacity) responds primarily to sustained moderate-effort work, not to short bouts of maximum intensity.

 That said, volume has a ceiling of usefulness.
 Past a certain weekly load, additional easy miles stop building the base and start eating into recovery, sleep, and the time you need for strength and skill work.
 The athlete logging ten hours of zone 2 a week with no strength training has overcorrected just as badly as the one who only sprints.
 Knowing when zone 2 becomes counterproductive matters as much as knowing when to prioritize it, the goal is a base, not a monastery.